-It is an alcoholic drink that is produced by fermenting the fructose in apples.
-Cider is frequently likened to beer, because as a general rule you drink it from a similar glass but realistically it is more similar to a wine made from apples.
+It is an alcoholic drink that is made from fermenting apples, more specifically with the fructose in the juice.
 Given the wide variety of apples (sweet, sour and sweet-bitter), different combinations can lead to the creation of different flavours and colours with varying profiles and depths.
-That’s what makes this drink the perfect choice for any occasion and any person!
+There is huge variety.
+That's why cider is suited to many occasions and due to the wide range, there is a variation to suit every person!
 Although any apple can be used, apples used in cider production are usually smaller than table apples and have a higher concentration of tannins.
 For this very reason, they are aptly named cider apples.
 Ciders can be categorised by two main styles, standard and specialty.
 The latter being modern and heritage ciders.
 The main differentiator here is the type of apple used.
 Traditionally of course, cider was made from any strain they could resource so “style” did not play a huge role although it was usually Crab apples.
 Crab apple is often used, mixed with others like Cox and Russett.

 Cider was around during Greeks and Roman times, but the most "modern" version dates back to the Middle Ages.
 Today, the production is mainly concentrated in Europe, thanks to its agricultural, climatic and historical conditions.
 The countries with the highest production volumes are The United Kingdom, Spain and France.
 Interestingly, The United Kingdom has the world's highest consumptions per capita.
 It has definitely evolved in other continents such as the United States, where it has now become quite popular.
 Here, “hard cider” is used to distinguish alcoholic cider from its “sweet cider” counterpart, which are also made from apples but is non-alcoholic.
 In Italy its expansion was slowed down by historical factors.
 Cider has been produced since the Fascist period of the early 1900s, but to facilitate the production of wine, taxes were introduced on the production of craft beer and cider.